Katie Rich: Commercials

 Rich has appeared in commercials for Discover Card and Walmart.
 She was also a part of the improvised Sonic Commercials.
 She is a copywriter who was the originator of the KFC campaign, "I Think I Ate The Bones."

 Awards

 In 2015, she and her fellow Saturday Night Live writers were nominated for a Writers Guild of America Award for Comedy/Variety - Sketch Series.
 She has also been nominated for multiple Emmys for her work on SNL.

 Personal life

 In July 2015, Rich married Devlin Murdock, who worked at the Museum of Science and Industry and later as a programs director for Recovery on Water, a rowing club for breast cancer survivors.
 As of at least September 2015, she divides her time between New York City and Chicago.

-Rich has revealed that she suffers from anxiety and panic disorder.
+Rich has revealed that she has anxiety and panic disorder.

 Rich met Mike Gordon from Phish at a Second City show and has done various projects with Gordon and the band.